josh-burton/josh.app/src/pages/blog/how-to-promote-diversity-in-software-teams.en.md

 >
 > And besides, if we make exceptions for people who are __, then we should do the same for people who are @@@, ###, &&&, --- and ===.
 And where does that end?
 >
 > Of course, when some #*! people are negatively discriminating against \_\_\_ people, we should fight them.
-Bat that's all there is to it.
+But that's all there is to it.
 Neutrality is our end goal.
 It's not a stop somewhere halfway.
 > I'm very happy that I am where I am today because I am competent.
 Not because some people hired me because I am \_\_\_.

+Just because someone is different from you, doesn’t mean their contributions are any less valid.
+Differences are what an organization draws on for its strength.
 Everyone has something of value to contribute to the equation at work.
 Each employee was selected to perform a job because he or she was viewed as having the talents, experience, education and/or expertise necessary to achieve company goals.
-Just because someone is different from you, doesn’t mean their contributions are any less valid.
-Differences are what an organization draws on for its strength.
 When differing opinions and ideas are considered, supportable decisions are born.

 ### References
 [^1]: [Menezes, Álvaro & Prikladnicki, Rafael.
 (2018).
 Diversity in software engineering.
 45-48](https://www.researchgate.net/publication/326079170_Diversity_in_software_engineering)